 Be prepared to cite the source of your religious beliefs or document past decisions affected by your moral convictions.
 However, you do not need to be a member of a recognized religion or attend a specific house of worship.

-Applying for an Immigrant Waiver for the Vaccination Requirement
+Applying for a Vaccination Requirement Waiver

-You may request a waiver by submitting Form I-601, Application for Waiver of Grounds of Inadmissibility, along with supporting evidence and a filing fee ($930 at the time of writing this article).
+You may request a waiver by submitting Form I-601, Application for Waiver of Grounds of Inadmissibility, along with supporting evidence and a filing fee ($1,050 at the time of writing this article).

 We highly recommend that you obtain the assistance of an experienced immigration attorney that can help you prepare the form and assemble appropriate evidence for your case.
 You will likely submit a sworn statement articulating the exact nature of your religious belief or moral conviction against vaccines.
 The statement should also explain how those beliefs would be violated or compromised by complying with the vaccine requirement.
 Other evidence that corroborates your statement and the facts submitted in Form I-601 are necessary.